Aemulus-XR/AMXR_Report/notes/INSTALLER_SETUP_SUMMARY.md

 .\build_and_package.ps1 -Clean
 ```

-Your installer will be created at: `output\AemulusXRReporting.msi`
+Your installer will be created at: `output\AemulusConnect.msi`

 ## PowerShell Script Features